 - Drain and rinse beans well.

 - Add all ingredients to a high-powered blender or food processor and puree until smooth, scraping down sides as needed.
+Start with 1/4 cup of maple syrup and add more to taste.

 - Taste and make adjustments as needed.
 For example, add another Medjool date or a touch of maple syrup if it isn’t sweet enough.
 Or maybe you need a pinch of salt?
 (I didn’t because I salt beans when I cook them and because the almond butter also had salt.)
 Your call!